A Review of a Vintage Monolux Refractor Telescope

 At the suggestion of a member of the aforementioned astronomy egroup, I

 examined the telescope's objective.
-It is an air-spaced doublet.
-After trying
+It is an air-spaced doublet with the two

-all combinations of arrangement of the two elements, I determined that as
+of arrangement of the two elements, I determined that as received, the front

-received, the front element had in the past been removed and accidentally
+element had in the past been removed and accidentally reversed when

-After correcting that discovered anomaly, I tried for another chance at a
+After correcting that anomaly, I tried for another chance at a first

-first impression.
+impression.
 Images were much better.
-At low to moderate power the star
+At low to moderate power the star images

-images looked fine.
-But at power in the 100x range, images were still
+looked fine.
+But at power in the 100x range, images were still not quite as

-not quite as good as I'd hoped.
-Another glimpse at a star image revealed a
+good as I'd hoped.
+Another glimpse at a star image revealed a noticeable amount

 Astigmatism is characterized by oval shaped out of focus star images, with